American Solar Challenge: 2024

-The Elecktrek American Solar Challenge 2024 ran from Nashville, Tennessee to Casper, Wyoming from July 20 to July 27, 2024.
+The Electrek American Solar Challenge 2024 ran from Nashville, Tennessee to Casper, Wyoming from July 20 to July 27, 2024.
 Similar to the previous competitions, ASC partnered with the National Park Service this time following several National Historic Trails and finishing at the National Historic Trails Interpretive Center.

-The Single Occupant Vehicle Class was won by the University of Michigan Solar Car Team with 2095.5 miles traveled during the event while the Multi-Occupant Vehicle Class was on by the team from Polytechnique Montréal with a score of 73.86.
+The Single Occupant Vehicle Class was won by the University of Michigan Solar Car Team with 2095.5 miles traveled during the event while the Multi-Occupant Vehicle Class was won by the team from Polytechnique Montréal with a score of 73.86.

+2026

+The Elektrek American Solar Challenge 2026 ran from Minneapolis, Minnesota to Amarillo, Texas from July 25 to August 1, 2026.

+The single-occupant vehicle class was won by Innoptus Solar Team from KU Leuven with 2671.2 miles traveled during the event.
+The multi-occupant vehicle class was won by Team Sunergy from Appalachian State University with a score of 92.717.